JBiggio/JBiggio/README.md

 - 👋 Hi, I’m @JBiggio
 - 👀 I’m interested in Ml, AI and Psychology
 - 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on innovative AI projects
-- 📫 How to reach me ...

 <!---
 JBiggio/JBiggio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.